eames63/CQRS_pattern_VS2022_Item_Template/README.md

-# Visual Studio 2022 Item Template to create a CQRS Folder Structure
+# Visual Studio 2022 "Item Template" to create a CQRS Folder Structure in a Project

 This VS item template can be used to quickly create the file structure and core class files for a CQRS pattern in a .NET 8 project.
 It has been designed for the MVC view model pattern but is easily adaptible.